How to Install a Kitchen Sink

 Also determine whether you have a drop-in or undermount sink, what kind of countertop you have (and whether you will need to cut the countertop to install the new sink).

 - 2x4 board

 - Silicone caulk

 - Plumbers putty

 Turn off the Water Supply Valves

-If your kitchen faucet doesn't have isolation valves on the hot and cold water lines, then you will need to find the main shutoff valve that controls the flow of water into the home.
+- If your kitchen faucet doesn't have isolation valves on the hot and cold water lines, then you will need to find the main shutoff valve that controls the flow of water into the home.
 This valve can be found where the main water line enters the home.
-Look in the basement or crawlspace to find this valve, but if you cannot locate it, you may need to contact your local water utility company or hire a plumber to shut the water down from outside the home.
+Look in the basement or crawlspace for this valve.
+If you cannot locate it, contact your local water utility company or hire a plumber to shut the water down from outside the home.

 Disconnect the Supply and Drain Lines

-Next, loosen the nuts that are securing the drainpipe and P-trap, then pull them apart and set them aside.
-Keep in mind that the drainpipes will likely drip, as well, so position the bucket appropriately before disconnecting the pipes.
-It's recommended to label any parts that you remove and put them in a safe location until reinstallation.
+- Next, loosen the nuts that are securing the drainpipe and P-trap, then pull them apart and set them aside.
+Put a bucket under the drainpipes since they will likely drip.

-The drain line for the dishwasher is typically connected to the drainpipe under the sink, so it will need to be disconnected to free the drainpipe and make more space under the sink to work.
+- The drain line for the dishwasher is typically connected to the drainpipe under the sink.
+Disconnect it to free the drainpipe and make more workspace under the sink.